praisetompane/computation/README.md

   - [Legend](#legend)

 ## Objectives
+- An attempt at distilling to layman's terms:
+  - Computation.
-- An attempt at unpacking Computation and the implementation of computing machinery in layman's terms.
+  - Computation's foundations and the implementation of computing machinery.
+  - Computation's relationship with Logic and Mathematics.

 ## Definitions
 - def computation¹: the **transformation** of **sequences of symbols** by **precise rules**(Konrad, 2015:6).